Outright Gift of Life Insurance

 Powerful and Simple Way to Support Our Work

 When the original purpose for a life insurance policy no longer applies—such as educating children now grown or providing financial security for a spouse—your policy can become a powerful and simple way to support our work.
 There are three ways to give life insurance to The Kinkaid School:

 Name us a beneficiary of the policy.
 This gift is as simple as updating your beneficiary designation form with the policy holder.
 You can designate us as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn't survive you.

 Make an outright gift of a new policy.
 You can take out a new policy and irrevocably name Kinkaid as the owner and the beneficiary of the insurance contract.
 This method may be particularly attractive for the younger donor.
-Whether you make one single premium payment for the policy or pay annual premiums, each payment is tax deductible as a charitable gift.
+Whether you make one single premium payment for the policy or pay annual premiums, each payment is tax deductible as a charitable gift when you itemize.

 How You Can Benefit From Giving Life Insurance

 Learn more about this simple gift by downloading your FREE copy of our informative guide Change Lives With Life Insurance.

 - Contact Lisa Wood at 713-243-5023 or email@example.com for additional information on life insurance.